-When checking into the residence hall, contact the Residence Life staff for instructions.
-The staff will provide you with a key to your room and activate your student ID cards for entry into the residence hall.
+When checking into University-sponsored housing, contact the Residence Life Staff for instructions.
+The staff will provide you with a key to your room and activate your student ID cards for entry into University-sponsored housing.
 Also, carefully look over your room to compare it with the room condition report.
 If you find any discrepancies notify your RA.
 It is important that you do this because you will be billed for any differences at the time of checkout.